fortrabbit/legal/sub-processors.md

 ## Accounting

 We are employing a tax agency called **Ecovis**, as well as potentially other accountants to helps us with financial accounting.
 Naturally, these service providers have reading access to billing related data and invoices.
-Billing related data, like invoices, are stored with **Google Drive**.
+Billing related data, like invoices, are stored with **Google Drive** (see above).

 ## Embedded content